ToprakTemir/Cmpe591-HW2/README.md

 train() function in the DQNAgent class automatically creates the necessary environment and trains a new model. test() function creates the environment in GUI mode and runs the trained model.

+**Note:** I used high level state for observations, and used 50 step per episode.

 Reward Plot: